This page chronicles the past arrests of teachers in the North Carolina K-12 Public School System.

 Brown is a 5th-grade teacher at Billingsville Elementary School in Charlotte.

 The Charlotte Mecklenburg School district has suspended him with pay.
 Brown also worked at Rama Road Elementary School from 2011 to 2015.

 WNCN obtained details of the search warrant for Brown’s home and they are disturbing.

 At least four male children, ages 10 to 11 reported being punched, hit with a belt, touched and ‘washed on the genitals’ by Brown when showering.
 They also report he would have some of them sleep in the same bed with him.

 Lee Annette Williams, 50, teaches at Ledford Middle School in Davidson County and is charged with sexually assaulting a former student eight years ago.
 The victim was only 14 years old at the time and just recently came forward.

-Williams is charged with two counts of statutory rape and four counts each of statutory sex offenses and incident liberties with a child.
+Williams is charged with three counts of statutory rape, three counts of statutory sex offense and four counts of indecent liberties with a minor.